 Finally, we will pump out the septic tank(s) to complete the septic inspection.

-After the inspection has been completed and payment has been made we will send out your completed septic inspection report.
-For your convenience we can often fax or e-mail the report to you, your realtor, and/or your attorney.
+After the inspection has been completed and payment has been made we will send out your completed septic installation report.
+For your convenience we can often fax or e-mail the report to you, your relator, and/or your attorney.